 My brother recently posted the following article: Important Rant About Why Fake Service Dogs Are So Problematic, which contained the following anecdote:

 You're sitting at a café with your friend when suddenly a woman walks in with a toy poodle in her purse.
 The manager at the counter informs her "I'm sorry, but we do not allow dogs."
 She replies with a heavy sigh and a "She's a service dog.
 She can come with me."
 Not knowing much about service dog law, and worrying about getting sued for asking further questions, he sits this woman down at a booth.
 There, she promptly unzips her purse and places the dog on the booth seat next to her.
 When the woman's dog comes out, the little dog begs and she feeds her bits off her plate.
 This dog is not public access trained, and proceeds to bark at those who walk by.
 This dog is a nuisance and causes many in the restaurant to complain.
-The manager cannot do anything but information the unhappy customers that this is a service dog, so he can't ask her to leave.
+The manager cannot do anything but inform the unhappy customers that this is a service dog, so he can't ask her to leave.
 In the end, it's the customers who end up leaving.

 Now I walk in with my highly trained service dog pressed against my leg in a perfect heel position, and I'm quickly bombarded by the manager telling me "No dogs!
 No dogs!
 We ALL know what happened last time."
 Confused, I tell him "This is my medical alert and medical response service dog.
 Her right to accompany me is protected under federal law."
 With a sigh, he seats me at a table far away from others where my dog promptly tucks under my feet, out of sight.
 When my food arrives my dog is still tucked tightly under the table because she knows she's not supposed to eat when she's on duty.
 She stays there ignoring those who walk past for the remainder of my meal.
 When we leave, a woman by the door exclaims "Woah, I didn't know there was a dog here!"